 Interestingly the highest and best use (the project which delivered the maximum profit for the minimum risk) was the three townhouse development.

 This in part had to do with the local demographics, where there was strong demand and limited supply of luxury townhouses due to downsizing baby boomers.

-Highest return can mean different thing to different people – Internal Rate of Return, Net Present Value, development profit or residual land value.
+The highest return can mean different things to different people – Internal Rate of Return, Net Present Value, development profit or residual land value.

 In my opinion, the use that generates the highest net present value is the highest and best use, because it takes into account both the time value of money and the cost of capital.